 Unifiedpost Sign replaces the traditional process of document printing, signing, scanning or sending by post with a fast, simple and legally valid digital signature.

 How does it work?

 You submit your document and contact information to our platform, with a request to sign the document.
-An invitation will be send to the addressee by email or SMS.
-Once signed, you both receive a confirmation of signing and the signed document.
+An invitation will be sent to the addressee by email or SMS to sign the document.
+The recipient signs the document via Unifiedpost Sign, and you both receive a confirmation of signing and the signed document.

 3 levels of signature